 ViniyogIndia 🧩 Multifactor Portfolio

-ViniyogIndia 🧩 Multifactor Portfolio is based on a Multifactor Regime Switching Strategy where Factor exposure is controlled based on Market Regime forecasts.
-This portfolio is suitable for Aggressive to Moderately Aggressive investors.
+ViniyogIndia Multifactor Portfolio is based on a multifactor Regime Switching model where factor exposures are controlled by Market Regime forecasts.
+Suitable for moderately aggressive investors.

-ViniyogIndia offers model portfolios based on Quantitative Factor Investing.
-Factors are quantitative attributes used to explain asset returns.
+ViniyogIndia offers model portfolios based on Quantitative Factor Investing strategy.
+Factors are quantitative attributes that can be used to explain asset returns.

 factor investing in india